The font Top Level Type

 in the desired position and size.

-descriptions have evolved.
-This document defines a new top-level
+This document defines a top-level Internet Media Type type "font"

-Under this top-level type, different representation formats of fonts
+under which different representation formats of fonts may be

 Historically there has not been a registration of formats for fonts.

-registered as media subtypes under the "application" top-level type
+registered as MIME subtypes under the "application" top-level type.

-[HTTP-Archive-Trends] showing a huge increase in web font usage from
+HTTP Archive showing a huge increase in web font usage from 1% in

-2015) custom fonts on the web have become a core web resource.
-As
+custom fonts on the web have become a core web resource.
+As the in-

 Show full document text